Help! My Dog Is Overweight

 “In addition to a healthy diet, exercise burns extra calories and helps maintain lean muscle mass,” Dr. Marteney said.
 “Even an extra 15- to 20-minute walk every day adds up, and it's a great way for you to spend more time bonding with your pet.”

-Gaining weight happens, so if your dog ends up overweight, there’s no need to panic.
-Have your vet help you figure out just how much he needs to lose.
-And with the right diet and exercise regimen, you’ll get him to a healthy weight in no time.
+Gaining weight happens, so if your dog gets to be a little overweight, there’s no need to panic.
+Talk to your vet to figure out the right diet and exercise regimen, and you’ll get him back to a healthy weight in no time (like this obese rescue dog who can’t stop smiliing because she lost half her weight).

 We independently pick all the products we recommend because we love them and think you will too.
 If you buy a product from a link on our site, we may earn a commission.